chungzheng/gl4hs/README.md

-# gl4hs
+# GL4HS
 Jupyter Notebooks from the NASA Genelab for High Schools course (2025)

+Notebooks:
+1. Downloading RNA-seq fastq files from OSDR